Mathematical beauty: Philosophical analysis

 those who assert that the mathematical sciences say nothing of the beautiful or the good are in error.
 For these sciences say and prove a very great deal about them; for if they do not expressly mention them, but prove attributes which are their results or their formulae, it is not true to say that they tell us nothing about them.
 The chief forms of beauty are order and symmetry and definiteness, which the mathematical sciences demonstrate in a special degree.

+The logician and philosopher Bertrand Russell made a now-famous statement characterizing mathematical beauty in terms of purity and austerity: